 - Applications Deadline: December 1, 2018

-- Course Level: The studentships are open for Masters programme, Masters (MSc/MA/LL.M.), Undergraduate Bachelors, Associate Degree and Other Degrees.
+- Course Level: Scholarships are open for Masters programme, Masters (MSc/MA/LL.M.), Undergraduate Bachelors, Associate Degree and Other Degrees.

 - Nationality: This scholarship is available for students from developing countries.

-- Number of Scholarships: Number of opportunities are available.
+- Number of Scholarships: Number of scholarships are available.

 - Scholarship can be taken in the Netherlands